-The Freedom-class Littoral Combat Ship (LCS) USS Little Rock will be commissioned on December 16 at Canalside Buffalo, Secretary of the Navy Richard V. Spencer announced on October 18.
+The Freedom-class Littoral Combat Ship (LCS) USS Little Rock will be commissioned on December 16 at the Canalside waterfront in Buffalo, New York Secretary of the Navy Richard V. Spencer announced on October 18.
 The Little Rock is the tenth LCS to enter the fleet and the fifth of the Freedom-class variant.

 The Little Rock was delivered to the U.S. Navy on September 25 at the Fincantieri Marinette Marine (FMM) shipyard in Marinette, Wisconsin.
 As I reported earlier this month, the delivery of the Little Rock followed successful completion of acceptance trials conducted by the Board of Inspection and Survey, the U.S. Navy’s principal body inspecting and reporting on a ship’s readiness for active duty operations, at the end of August.